barotto/libRocketDoc/pages/style_guide.md

 ### Scrollbars

-Any element with scrolling overflow (a value of 'scroll' or 'auto' on either of the 'overflow-x' or 'overflow-y' properties) may generate scrollbars along its bottom or right side.
+Any element with scrolling overflow (a value of `scroll`{:.value} or `auto`{:.value} on either of the `overflow-x`{:.prop} or `overflow-y`{:.prop} properties) may generate scrollbars along its bottom or right side.
 By default, these are simple block elements with no background colour or decorator.

 #### Generated elements

-The scrollbar elements are tagged scrollbarhorizontal or scrollbarvertical, depending on their orientation.
+The scrollbar elements are tagged `scrollbarhorizontal`{:.tag} or `scrollbarvertical`{:.tag}, depending on their orientation.
 They are hidden elements parented directly to the scrolling element.
 Each scrollbar element contains four child elements:

-* _sliderarrowdec_: The button at the top (or left) of the scrollbar which can be clicked to scroll further up (or to the left) the element.
+* `sliderarrowdec`{:.tag}: The button at the top (or left) of the scrollbar which can be clicked to scroll further up (or to the left) the element.
-* _sliderarrowinc_: The button at the bottom (or right) of the scrollbar which can be clicked to scroll further down (or to the right) the element.
+* `sliderarrowinc`{:.tag}: The button at the bottom (or right) of the scrollbar which can be clicked to scroll further down (or to the right) the element.
-* _slidertrack_: The track that runs between the two arrow buttons.
+* `slidertrack`{:.tag}: The track that runs between the two arrow buttons.
-* _sliderbar_: The bar that runs on the track.
+* `sliderbar`{:.tag}: The bar that runs on the track.
 It represents the size and position of the visible segment of the element's content.
 It can be dragged to scroll the visible window around.

 ![style_guide_1.gif](style_guide_1.gif)